DBRepo-Project/dbrepo/.docs/system-services-metadata.md

 periodically being deleted from the query store based on the `DELETE_STALE_QUERIES_RATE` environment variable (defaults to 60 seconds).

+Executing SQL queries through the Query Endpoint must fulfill some restrictions:

+* The SQL query does not contain at semicolon `;`

 ### Semantics

 The service provides metadata to the table columns in the [Metadata Database](../system-databases-metadata) from